 “There is reason for hope: we possess the knowledge and infrastructure necessary to confront the extremist threat.
 We just need the will.”

 Governments can no longer content themselves with existing approaches to fighting extremism.
 Terrorism continues to drain our economies, costing nations around the world a staggering $90 billion in 2015.
 Meanwhile, the “Us versus Them” ideology has become normalised and pervasive.
 Extreme-right groups, including white supremacist, Alt-right, and neo-Nazi organisations, are on the rise in Europe, and they are even infiltrating North American law enforcement offices.
 As the Anti-Defamation League reported, far-right groups and individuals accounted for nearly 60 per cent of extremist-related American deaths in 2017.

 In the near future, more nimble, adept, and dangerous groups than the so-called Islamic State, or the US white nationalist organisation Unite the Right will likely arise.
 What if such groups acquire human data and weaponise it to disrupt hospitals?
 What if they organise themselves to dramatically increase their appeal to women, who in turn raise ideologically sympathetic children?
 And what if they acquire chemical and biological agents and bomb densely populated urban centers, or a major global logistics hub like the Straight of Hurmuz?
 Let’s not find out.
 Let’s do what it takes to win the war, recalibrating how governments engage with CVE, and applying CVE methods to deal with white nationalist ideology as well.
 The three government actions I’ve described here represent a powerful start.

-This article originally appeared in the Global Terrorism Index 2018, for download here.
+This article originally appeared in the Global Terrorism Index 2018, also available for download.